lz1oceani/verify_cot/README.md

 This repo contains the code, prompts, and model outputs for [Deductive Verification of Chain-of-Thought Reasoning](https://arxiv.org/pdf/2306.03872.pdf)

 Chain-of-Thought prompting in Large Language Models (LLMs) emphasizes intermediate reasoning steps, which can inadvertantly introduce hallucinations and accumulated errors when solving complex tasks.
-To address this issue, we propose **Natural Program**,  a verifiable format achieved by decomposition of complex reasoning chains into step-by-step subprocesses that focus on necessary contexts and premises.
-As a result, with **Natural Program** and verification, we significantly enhance the rigor, reliability, and interpretability of reasoning steps and answers.
+To address this issue, we propose **Natural Program**, which harnesses the power of natural language and encourages LLMs to engage in explicit and rigorous deductive logical reasoning processes to solve tasks, just like humans do.
+By adopting Natural Program, we empower LLMs to perform effective self-verification of deductive reasoning processes.
+This is achieved through the decomposition of complex reasoning chains into step-by-step subprocesses that focus on necessary contexts and premises.
+As a result, we significantly enhance the rigor, reliability, and interpretability of reasoning steps and answers.

 Here are teasers for our methods: